HOUSTON SPOUSAL SUPPORT LAWYER

 Changes to Texas family laws have increased the length of time for payment of spousal maintenance post-divorce.
 The party filing for support may receive up to five, seven, or ten years of spousal maintenance if they qualify.
 Contact the Houston spousal maintenance attorneys at Moffett Law Firm for more information on these legal changes and how they affect your case.

-Whether you seek spousal support or are being asked for support, the Moffett Law Firm is well-versed in the most complex divorce cases and can help provide legal guidance to aggressively protect your best interests and financial future.
+Whether you seek spousal maintenance or are being asked for support, the Moffett Law Firm is well-versed in the most complex divorce cases and can help provide legal guidance to aggressively protect your best interests and financial future.

-Please call us at (713) 333-5800 or fill out our contact form to arrange your confidential consultation with one of our experienced Houston spousal support attorneys.
+Please call us at (713) 333-5800 or fill out our contact form to arrange your confidential consultation with one of our Houston spousal support attorneys.